cajabor/milestone2/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+To set up database via CLI, ensure mongodb and mongosh are installed. run thr command
+### `mongosh`
+ to start a mongoDB shell.
+After which, enter:

+### `use react-tasks-db`
+to create a new database.
+The next query to be run after that populates the task collection with initial data and can be found in src/backend/src/milestone3_createDB.txt

+In a new terminal navigate to src/backend/ and start the server by running:
+### `node src/server.js`
+This will run the server on http://localhost:8000

 ### `npm test`

 Launches the test runner in the interactive watch mode.\